WHAT IS AN ONCOTYPE DX TEST?

 The BIRC5 gene

 One of the important genes tested for in all the Oncotype DX tests is BIRC5.
 BIRC5 is associated with several types of cancer.
-This gene, when expressed in cancer cells, usually means a poor prognosis.
+This gene, when expressed in cancer cells, usually indicates a poor prognosis.
 This is because BIRC5 encourages cell proliferation, which ultimately leads to tumor growth.

 Breast cancer and current treatment options